 Even as Rossini signed the contract for a new comic opera at Rome’s Teatro Argentina in December 1815, circumstance was working against him.
 A major problem was the existence of a certain well-loved comic opera composed some 30 years previously by Giovanni Paisiello and entitled The Barber of Seville.
 The opening-night audience reacted unfavourably to Rossini’s new version, but on the second night its brilliance won them over.
 Verdi considered it the most beautiful opera buffa (comic opera) ever written.

-Other composers to be inspired by Rome include Georges Bizet, best know for his opera Carmen, who studied in the city for three years after winning the Prix de Roma in 1857.
+Other composers to be inspired by Rome include Georges Bizet, best known for his opera Carmen, who studied in the city for three years after winning the Prix de Roma in 1857.
 He spent more than a decade working intermittently on his Symphony No 2, entitled Roma, but he was never truly happy with it, which is why the piece is rarely performed today.
 Der Rosenkavalier’s composer Richard Strauss first visited Italy in 1886.
 The two first movements of his symphonic fantasy Aus Italien (From Italy) are enchanting portrayals of the countryside around Rome and the city’s ruins.

 This weekend we encourage you to sit back and listen to some fantastic music inspired by the Eternal City.
 Why not treat yourself to a generous bowl of pasta or a nice glass of wine while you’re at it?
 You know what they say … when in Rome!